 Just as in altering a child support older, parties requesting an alimony adjustments must prove a change in circumstances.
 These are usually the result of an increase or decrease in either spouse's income.

 Alimony payments are usually determined by a "marital standard of living" calculated at the time of the divorce.
 If this wasn't considered as part of the original settlement, a hearing may be necessary to establish one.
-Also similar to child support orders, spousal support should have a cost of living adjustment (COLA) built in.
-Having no COLA in the original orders could be suitable grounds to grant alimony modification.

 When either party cites a personal decrease in income as their justification for modification, they must prove the reduction was involuntary.
 The decline in revenue also may not be solely for the purposes of avoiding spousal support payments or a deliberate failure to become self-supporting.
 An unexpected job loss, disability or retirement could be the basis for an alimony adjustment.